goauthentik/authentik/website/docs/enterprise/get-started.md

 title: Get started
 ---

-Installing authentik is exactly the same process for both Enterprise version and our free open source version.
+Installing authentik is exactly the same process for both Enterprise version and our free [open source](https://github.com/goauthentik/authentik) version.

-> This preview version of Enterprise authentik is available within our 2023.8.x release.
+> This ***Preview*** version of Enterprise authentik is available with our 2023.8.x release.
+Send us feedback through the Customer portal or at <hello@goauthentik.io>.

 ## Install Enterprise